ARWNI2S/TheCorporateWars/whitepaper/game-basics/how-to-play/README.md

 Operations are structured through contracts with legal terms and narrative consequences.
 Failing to deliver or arriving late affects reputation and may trigger penalties, audits, or intervention.

 > *“You accept a transport contract from the IISS.
-If you fail to fulfill it, you lose access to Imperial ports for a cycle.”*
+If you fail to fulfill it, your reputation suffer and you won’t be able to operate freely in Imperial ports for a while.”*

 ***